AntibodyEngineers/2025-Antibodies-and-AI/iCn3D.md

 npm install querystring
 npm install three
 ```
+> [!NOTE]
-Note this follows the [icn3dnode documentation](https://github.com/ncbi/icn3d/blob/master/icn3dnode/README.md) with the addition of installing three.
-When first run, scripts complained that it was not installed.
+> This follows the [icn3dnode documentation](https://github.com/ncbi/icn3d/blob/master/icn3dnode/README.md) with the addition of installing the js library three.
+When first run, scripts complained that "three" was not installed.

 To run a script, in the icn3d directory:
 ```
 node icn3dnode/interactiondetail2.js path_to_file.pdb H T
 ```
-For example
+For example:
 ```
 node icn3dnode/interactiondetail2.js ../RFantibody/gfp_rf2/nb_gfp_des_0_dldesign_0_best.pdb H T
 ```
 Prints the interactions in json format

 Example scripts and their descriptions can be found in the [icn3dnode/README.md](https://github.com/ncbi/icn3d/blob/master/icn3dnode/README.md).

 ## Python scripts
 iCn3D can also be scripted in python.
 This is work in progress.
 A draft script was developed and mostly works, but the interactions are intramolecular for the first chain listed.

 To get started, selenium and webdriver are needed.
 Chrome was a pain, so, used Firefox with the geckodriver (on MacOS):
 ```
 pip install selenium
 pip install selenium webdriver-manager